Books by Mark Twain

 • Click on Image to expand

 • Twain, Mark [Samuel L. Clemens]: Christian Science With Notes Containing Corrections To Date.
 New York: Harper & Brothers Publishers, 1907.
-First Edition, first state.
+First Edition, mixed state.
 Very good+ in the publisher's original red cloth covered boards with gilt text on the spine and a gilt decoration on the front board.
-There is a prior owner's book plate on the front paste down.
-The cloth shows spots of silver fish damage none of which is unsightly.
+A small octavo of 7 5/8 by 5 3/8 inches with the cloth over the spine somewhat faded.
 The hinges, joints, binding and pages remain tight and strong.
 Without a dust jacket.
-362 pages of text with all of the points cited in BAL 3497 to indicate that this is a first state of the edition.
+362 pages of text.
+The points listed in BAL 3497 are indicative of a mixed state of the first edition.
 Illustrated with a frontispiece portrait of Twain and two photographic plates.
+This was Twain's effort to lambaste Christian Science and especially its leader at the time, Mary Baker G. Eddy.

 • Click on Image to expand